Fine-grained and Explainable Factuality Evaluation for Multimodal Summarization: Experiments

 \paragraph{Evaluating VQA Model} Similarly, to evaluate the performance of the VQA model, we collected all VQA questions from the annotated dataset.
 The accuracy is 82.7\%, which demonstrates the robustness of this component.

-\paragraph{Comparison} We selected document-based metrics: 1) ROUGE-1~\cite{lin-2004-rouge}, 2) ROUGE-L~\cite{lin-2004-rouge}, 3) BLEU~\cite{papineni-etal-2002-bleu}, and 4) BertScore~\cite{zhang2020bertscore}; image-based metric: CLIPScore~\cite{hessel2021clipscore}; and combined metric: comCLIPBERTScore~\cite{wan2022evaluating} as baseline metrics.
+\paragraph{Comparison} We selected document-based metrics: 1) ROUGE-1~\cite{lin-2004-rouge}, 2) ROUGE-L~\cite{lin-2004-rouge}, 3) BLEU~\cite{papineni2002bleu}, and 4) BertScore~\cite{zhang2020bertscore}; image-based metric: CLIPScore~\cite{hessel2021clipscore}; and combined metric: comCLIPBERTScore~\cite{wan2022evaluating} as baseline metrics.
 To the best of our knowledge, CLIPBERTScore has been identified as the best metric for evaluating faithfulness in previous assessments of multi-modal summarization.
 Besides, we also conduct different ablation methods derived from our frameworks based on image input and document input, respectively.

 We computed Pearson correlation coefficients between the human evaluation results and all atomic metrics (all baselines and our proposed metrics) in terms of factuality.
 From Table~\ref{tab:correlation} and \ref{tab:correlation2}, we have two observations: (1) Compared with document-based metrics, image-based metrics always perform worse.
 The potential reason may be that the summary has more overlapped content with the input text rather than the input image.
 (2) Our frameworks achieved the best performance compared to other baselines, which demonstrates the superiority of our method.
-In addition, we also use the ChatGPT for evaluation on MMSS and achieve a 0.48/0.47 Pearson correlation coefficient for reference-free/based metric which surpasses all the baselines and demonstrates our framework has the generalization ability.
+In addition, we also use the ChatGPT for evaluation on MMSS and achieve a 0.48/0.47 Pearson correlation coefficient for reference-free/based metric which surpasses all the baselines and shows our framework has the generalization ability.
+We presented reference-free and reference-based evaluation metrics in Figure \ref{fig:example3a} and \ref{fig:example3b}.

+\paragraph{More Analysis} For the reference-based framework, we found the ground truth replaces words or rephrases input documents, which makes the generated questions more difficult compared to the reference-free framework.
+This may cause the performance of a reference-free framework to be better than a reference-based framework.
+Compared to text, images show a low correlation with humans, which has also been found in another dataset~\cite{DBLP:conf/emnlp/WanB22}.
+Therefore, we argue that our method can be applied to more datasets.
+In addition, results on another model V2P, and another dataset CEPSUM show our method is reliable and can be transferred to other datasets.